cockroachdb/docs/src/current/_includes/common/licensing-faqs.md

 Single node clusters are not [throttled](#throttling).

-In general, self-hosted clusters without a license key are restricted to development purposes only.
-Development purposes includes non-production use in an internal development environment for design, prototype, or development purposes only.
-This restriction is enforced through [license terms and conditions][csl].
+Self-hosted clusters without a license key are restricted to use for design, prototyping, testing, or development purposes in non-production, internal development environments deploying a database that runs solely on a single node.

 ## See also